RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/05-Sensors/10-get-elevation.md

 ##### Description

-Gets the elevation data from the CoDrone EDU's barometer sensor.
+Returns the estimated elevation data from the CoDrone EDU's barometer.

 ##### Parameters